All Episodes

 I mean, money plays a big part in whether you can defend yourself in this world.

-You don't have money, and here's a guy that served his country for 30 some odd years.
+If you don't have money, and here's a guy that served his country for 30 some odd years.

 By the way, thank you very much.

-Sign this paper, you're now going to jail.
+You're now going to jail.

-Um, if you don't have money, he had to sell his house, but it had nothing to do with Russia.
+If you don't have money, he had to sell his house.

 It had not lying to the FBI.

-That's what it became became.
+That's what it became.

 George Papadopoulos lying again to investigators.

-He's faced now, they want him six months in jail, even though, as his wife said to me on Monday night, he'd been cooperating the whole time.
+He's faced, now they want him six months in jail, even though as his wife said to me on Monday night, he'd been cooperating the whole time.

 He feels betrayed.

-He thought, well, if I cooperate and if I do everything they want me to do, then maybe they'll well, that's part of the deal.
+He thought, well, if I cooperate and if I do everything they want me to do, then maybe they'll, well, that's part of the deal.

-No, they're recommending six months in jail anyway.
+No, they're recommending six months in jail anyway, which he could have gotten that deal anytime.

 And so now they're thinking about withdrawing that plea deal.